m-shames/portfolio/projects/police-oversight/README.md

 To answer these research questions, a database of misconduct complaint outcomes was created using three data sources:
 - Public complaint data spanning IPRA and COPA [available here](https://data.cityofchicago.org/Public-Safety/COPA-Cases-Summary/mft5-nfa8/about_data)
-- FOIA data including CRB's recommendations for each allegation and the final case finding and discipline adopted by the CPD.
-[I hope to make this data available at a later date.]
+- FOIA data about investigation outcomes and officer discipline
 - Demographic data from the American Community Survey

 ## Sample